-AGREEMENT MADE AND ENTERED INTO on this 1st day of March, 2002 by and between the SCHOOL COMMITTEE OF THE CITY OF BOSTON (hereinafter referred to as the "Committee") and the BOSTON ASSOCIATION OF SCHOOL ADMINISTRATORS AND SUPERVISORS, AMERICAN FEDERATION OF SCHOOL ADMINISTRATORS, LOCAL NO. 6, AFL-CIO (Hereinafter referred to as the "Association").
+AGREEMENT MADE AND ENTERED INTO on this 25th day of February, 202013 by and between the SCHOOL COMMITTEE OF THE CITY OF BOSTON (hereinafter referred to as the "Committee"") and the BOSTON ASSOCIATION OF SCHOOL ADMINISTRATORS AND SUPERVISORS, AMERICAN FEDERATION OF SCHOOL ADMINISTRATORS, LOCAL NO. 6, AFL-CIO (hereinafter referred to as the "Association" or "BASAS").